 However, The Istanbul rap group Nefret (Hate), consists of two rappers in their twenties, Ceza (Punishment) and Dr. Fuchs, who were the most popular and respected hip hop artists in Turkey.
 They released such an album that went beyond the hip-hop fans.
 One of their most famous songs was “Istanbul.”
 Despite the success, the friendship between duo was damaged after Dr. Fuchs went away for mandatory military service.

 Ceza continued his solo career, released his “Rapstar” album, which paved the way for him.
 At the pinnacle of his career Ceza performed at Rock’n Coke festival and took part of a lollipop TV commercial.
-Not only did hip-hop fans criticize him, but Sagopa Kajmer said that he wouldn’t have licked a lollipop for money.
+Not only did hip-hop fans criticise him, but Sagopa Kajmer said that he wouldn’t have licked a lollipop for money.
 Since then, the fight between these two most popular hip hop artists has continued.

 Sagopa Kajmer’s lyrical and rap style was completely different compared to Ceza’s.
 His song “Al Bir de Burdan Yak” was the soundtrack of the most popular movie in the country – Cem Yılmaz’s GORA – the legendary comedy movie in Turkish cinema.
 GORA helped create awareness for hip hop among an audience that had not been exposed to it before, which is his greatest contribution to the hip hop community.